nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 4. Should favor DOS style commands over Unix-style commands.
 5. Should have <1 second startup and processing times.
 6. Should be easy to learn and use
-7. Should be available without Internet connectiviy
+7. Should be available without Internet connection
 8. Should be scalable and maintainable